 Newport Registration service is located near the city centre.

-You should take a look at the Register Office before booking your ceremony as once legal preliminaries have been started, paperwork will only be valid for the room stated.
+Take a look at the Register Office before booking your ceremony as once legal preliminaries have been started, paperwork will only be valid for the stated room.

-Whether you wish to have a small, discreet ceremony or a more traditional affair we will do our very best to accommodate your wishes.
+Whatever the type of ceremony you would like, we will do our very best to accommodate your wishes.

-You will be given plenty of opportunity to tell us about your arrangements and will be able to personalise your ceremony with your own choice of words, readings and music.
+You will have plenty of opportunity to tell us about your arrangements and will be able to personalise your ceremony with your own choice of words, readings and music.